nreaLms/halflife-featureful/README.md

 * Amount of health provided by soda may be configured via skill.cfg
 * item_security can show message and play sound on pickup.
 If item_security is featured in hud.txt the sprite will be shown upon item pickup.
 * 'Fire on Animation start' property for scripted sequence - allows to sync animation start and firing a trigger (useful for retina animations).
+* 'Continuous animation' flag for scripted_sequence - smooth transition between animations that are meant to play one after another.
+* 'Apply new angles' flag for scripted_sequence - if animation turns monster, set new angles after sequence finished (example: houndeye's jumpwindow animation).
 * Dropped weaponboxes have a model of dropped weapon.
 * `mp_healthcharger_rechargetime` and `mp_hevcharger_rechargetime` cvars to control wall chargers recharge time.
 * `mp_dmgperscore` and `mp_allydmgpenalty` to control how many points the player gets for dealing the damage in Co-op.